BrettMayson/HEMTT/docs/usage.md

 This example is from the [HEMTT Example Project](https://github.com/synixebrett/HEMTT-Example)

 ## --opts
-A comma seperated list of addtional compontents to build.
+A comma seperated list of addtional addons to build.
 HEMTT will look for these in the `./optionals` folder.
 Using `--opts all` will build all addons in the `./optionals` folder.

 `hemtt build --opts all`
 `hemtt build --opts tracers`
 `hemtt build --opts tracers,patrticles`

 ## --skip
-A comma seperated list of addtional compontents to skip building.
+A comma seperated list of additonal addons to skip building.

 `hemtt build --skip hearing`
 `hemtt build --skip hearing,zeus`